The Master Fuel

 - It maintains optimal levels of energy for the exercising muscles.

 Athletes who train early in the morning, before eating or drinking, should ensure the previous night’s meal contains adequate carbohydrates and then consume about 30 grams of well tolerated carbohydrates five minutes prior to training to help maintain blood glucose and muscle glycogen levels.
 Blood glucose, the sugar found in the blood, is the energy delivered to the working muscles and organs, along with muscle glycogen, that allows your body to complete activity.

 Carbohydrate intake before and after exercise can help to restore sub-optimal glycogen stores, which is critical for prolonged periods of exercise.
 While allowing for personal preferences and physiological factors, the pre-event meal should be high in carbohydrates, non-greasy, and readily digestible.
 Fatty foods should be limited as they delay the emptying time of the stomach and take longer to digest.
 The following are guidelines for the pre-event meal:

 - The meal should be eaten 3-4 hours before an event.

-- It should provide 3-4 grams per kilogram of body weight.
+- It should provide 3-4 grams of carbohydrates per kilogram of body weight.

 - To avoid stomach upset, the carbohydrate content of meals should be reduced the closer the meals are to the event.
 (1-2 grams per kilogram 1-2 hours before the event).